Web-commited/Project-Barebone/README.md

 ### Day 12

-changelog: solution--add another repository that documents: username&id, time of log, type of action, what happened, end of **Physical day 3**
+changelog: solution--add another repository that documents: username&id, time of log, type of action, what happened

 ### Day 13

-TODO:
-5.changelog printing
-7.tests
-8.responsive design
-9.optional: add to schema some other forms of data
+tests, end of **Physical day 3**

+## Acknowledgements

+This is a list of problems that I understand exists, but do not have the time to tackle the problem in time, it is ordered from most severe to least.

+### Problem 1

+Secrets are exposed
+Solution: .env.example and .env.local should be a part of the repository

+### Problem 2

+Password does not ensure TLS
+Solution: hashing the password in the frontend instead of the backend, so that the password is hashed when transmitting.

+### Problem 3

+Logs are queried by their username, hence if a profile edit changes the username, the log is unreachable.
+Solution: use userId and add that to the redux store.

+### Problem 4

+Credentials doesn't persist in between refreshes.
+Solution: tokens should be stored in either local or session/cookie storage.

+### Problem 5

+Not enough tests and backend dependency issues.
+Solution: spend more time on writing tests and managing dependencies.